 There is a small aerodrome located at the intersection of the N11 and R103.
-The aerodrome is on the list of the uThukela Catalytic projects for 2025/2026 as per the reviewed DGDP.
+The aerodrome is on the list of the uThukela Catalytic projects for 2025/2026 as per the reviewed DGDP and the recently endorsed One Plan.
 The aerodrome is poorly developed, and the area does not generate sufficient air traffic.
 The nearest airport is in Pietermaritzburg approximately 150km from Ladysmith.